underoot/underoot.github.io/content/blog/2024/10/20/xr-hack.md

 <iframe width="429" height="764" src="https://www.youtube.com/embed/9cMk7cetimc" title="Crazy Planes – Flight Control but in Mixed Reality! #XRHack #hackathon #vr #extendedreality" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="width: 100%;"></iframe>

+By the way, we had a neighbour team, who actually decided to go with WebXR to develop the application with a virtual gallery of images on the walls of your room.
+You can come to the frame and dictate to the headset microphone what you want to see inside the frame, and AI will generate an image inside of the frame.
+It’s cool that, despite my scepticism, WebXR can be used for prototyping during a hackathon.

 We were able [to finish the game](https://devpost.com/software/crazy-planes) to the state enough to present it, but we didn't win any prizes, unfortunately.
 But I was happy that I was able to participate in the hackathon and I learnt a lot and definitely had a lot of fun.
 So, if you think that you are not skilled enough and experienced enough to participate in the hackathon, I can say that it's not true.
 You can find a team and you can have a lot of fun and experience.
 And also, you can make new connections, which can be useful in the future for your career.

 <script src="https://unpkg.com/@appnest/masonry-layout/umd/masonry-layout.min.js"></script>